chmllr/voting-bot/README.md

     TOKEN=<...> ./nns-proposals-bot

-## Proposer Whitelisting

-In case certain proposers should be ignored, save the proposer ids into the file `proposer_whitelist.txt`, one per line.
-The bot will use this file automatically if it can be found inside the same directory as the executable.

 ## Interaction with the bot

 Enter `/start` to subscribe to the notifications; use `/stop` to cancel the subscription.